-As with most major purchases, there are positive and negative aspects leasing a vehicle in the U.S. Your personal circumstances will determine whether the positives outweigh the negatives.
+As with most major purchases, there are positive and negative aspects of leasing a vehicle in the U.S. Your personal circumstances will determine whether the positives outweigh the negatives.

-Less Cost in the Short-Run – If you know for sure that you will only need a car for a period of a few years (which is the case for most international students) or you have insufficient cash flow, leasing may be the more cost-effective option in the short-run.
+- Less Cost in the Short-Run – If you know for sure that you will only need a car for a period of a few years (which is the case for most international students) or you have insufficient cash flow, leasing may be the more cost-effective option in the short-run.
 Because you do not have to pay the entire value of the car by the end of the lease, your initial down payment and monthly payments will usually be lower than if you bought the car outright.
 However, you will not be paying less interest overall.

-Leasing Gives You Warranty Coverage – Most leases will still be under the vehicle’s warranty contract, which means that you will not have to pay out-of-pocket for any manufacturing issues (or other minor problems) with your car during your lease.
+- Leasing Gives You Warranty Coverage – Most leases will still be under the vehicle’s warranty contract, which means that you will not have to pay out-of-pocket for any manufacturing issues (or other minor problems) with your car during your lease.
 Some dealers may even include basic maintenance with your lease.

-Stay Up to Date with the Newest Cars – The reason many people choose to lease is somewhat less obvious — they always want to have the latest cars.
+- Stay Up to Date with the Newest Cars – The reason many people choose to lease is somewhat less obvious — they always want to have the latest cars.
 If you fall into this category, leasing may be for you.
 Since most leasing contracts are three years or less, you can save money on the newest upgrade by starting a new lease each time.

 - Restrictions and Fees When Leasing – When you purchase a car, you are free to do whatever you want with it for as long as you want.
 When you lease, there will be a mileage restriction you must adhere to that depends on the length of your contract.
 The dealer will also charge fees if the wear and tear you put on the car is more than “normal.”

-Strict Leasing Requirements – Most people find leasing to be the better option because they are unable to attain a loan, especially when it comes to international student car loans.
+- Strict Leasing Requirements – Most people find leasing to be the better option because they are unable to attain a loan, especially when it comes to international student car loans.
 What many don’t know is that dealerships may have even stricter policies on credit for lessees — this can be a major problem for international students.
 If your credit is good, but not great, it will be very difficult to get a good lease deal — if you can get one at all.
-You’d also have to purchase extra GAP insurance, which is required for emergency situations where the car is not returned at all.
+You’d also have to purchase extra GAP insurance, which is required for emergencies where the car is not returned at all.

 Generally speaking, to lease a car in the U.S., you will need to meet the minimum criteria and have:

 As an international student, these requirements may impose difficulties when trying to lease a vehicle.
-In particular, credits scores and ability to pay are dependent on your history in the U.S.
+In particular, credit scores and ability to pay are dependent on your history in the U.S.

 Assuming you meet the minimum requirements, there are the general steps for how to lease a car in the U.S.: